hubertkolcz/rescue_the_broccoli/readme.md

 </p>

-**Endpoints** by Piotr Andziak, Mira Metzeger, and Hubert Kołcz *Made for the purpose of front-end testing during hackathon, instances may be unavialable*
+**Endpoints** by Piotr Andziak, Mira Metzeger, and Hubert Kołcz *made for the purpose of front-end testing during hackathon, instances may be unavailable*

 - API for uploading images:
 https://b3kuq9tjca.execute-api.eu-central-1.amazonaws.com/v1/rescuethebroccoli/1.jpg